zabbix-tools/zabbix-module-python/README.md

   is much simpler in a long lived, shared library context than in on-demand script calls

+## Requirements

+This project is immature and pre-release.

+For now, testing has only been completed with the following prerequisites:

+* Debian Jessie
+* Zabbix Agent v3.2
+* Python v3.4

 ## Installation

 This project is immature and pre-release.